St Andrew Square, Edinburgh: Notable residents

 Many famous Scots occupied the residences of St Andrew Square.
 On the north side of the square, No. 21 was the birthplace of Lord Henry Brougham in 1778.
 His family was one of the first families to take up residency in St Andrew Square.
 Another resident was philosopher and economist David Hume, friend of architect Robert Adam.
 Hume was persuaded to move to St Andrew Square by Adam with the hopes that the recruitment of such a powerful person would induce others to cross from the Old Town to the New Town and St Andrew Square.
 Hume chose a site on the southwest side of the square at the corner of Princes Street and an unnamed street (later named St David Street).
 Also on the north side, No. 26 was the home to architect Sir William Chambers.

 Transport

 St Andrew Square has been used as a transport hub for a number of years.
-The former St Andrew Square Bus station was redeveloped in 2003 to incorporate a new luxury shopping street, Multrees Walk and the Edinburgh branch of Harvey Nichols.
+The original St Andrew Square Bus station was demolished in 2000, with a modern replacement opening to the public in 2003.

 Buses

 Edinburgh Bus Station is located to the east of the square.
-It is served by long-distance bus & coach operators, such as Scottish Citylink and Stagecoach Fife.
+It is served by long-distance bus & coach operators, such as Scottish Citylink and Stagecoach East Scotland.